xvnpw/xvnpw.github.io/content/posts/threat_modeling_101.md

 #### Every 👤 Human is doing Threat Modeling

 How to secure house?
 Should I take this route or that route?
 Those questions are popping in our heads every day.
 We are constantly thinking about something that can threaten our lives or assets.
 But can you **easily** prioritize how to spend your money on countermeasures?
 Do you need guards with dogs or only cheap wifi camera.
 I'm finding this prioritization thinking very hard in my private life.

+This is just another reason to start with Risk Assessment / Management before any TM.